Axemt/EQL-DHG/README.md

-# torch-EQL
+# Dynamic Heuristic Growth (DHG) for EQL

- An in-development PyTorch implementation of Equation Learners (Georg Martius and Christoph H. Lampert, 2016)
+ A PyTorch implementation of Dynamic Heuristic Growth for Equation Learners.
+[Jiménez-García, Jorge (2025).
+Adaptive Depth Scaling for Interpretable Equation Learning](https://riunet.upv.es/handle/10251/225633)

-_Note_: There is an official implementation by the paper authors [available here](https://github.com/samuelkim314/DeepSymRegTorch/tree/main).
-This is intended as a personal exploration of the work.
+ DHG applies Adaptive train-time depth scaling by informing heuristics with gradient updates, additionally implementing Skip/Concat connections to the network.
+The technique combined is shown to outperform the inclusion of Skip/Concat connections, and the application of DHG in isolation, respectively.